 Collective agreements in various sectors specify a minimum wage.
 Universally binding collective agreements are available in the Finlex online service.
-There are also other collective agreements available that are not universally binding but might be useful as a reference for wage negotiations.
 Pay details are available on the websites of various trade unions regarding their sectors.

 There are sectors that have no valid collective agreement and therefore no source for determining a comparable wage.
 If you are concluding an employment contract in a sector like this, you must be aware that your pay will only be based on your employment contract with your employer.
 When agreeing on the amount of pay, take into account the fact that if your pay is less than the minimum wage specified in the Unemployment Security Act, the wage earner’s work requirement is not being met, meaning that you will not be entitled to earnings-related unemployment allowance, basic unemployment allowance or labour market subsidy.